karam-ajaj/vnerd-docs/docs/Infrastructure/PXE TFTP.md

 reboot
 ```

+#### different approach

+you can copy the file 00:00:00:00:00:00.tar.gz to a new file with the mac address as the name in the same location.
+then you only have to apply these commands
 ```
-# you can copy the file 00:00:00:00:00:00.tar.gz to a new file with the mac address as the name in the same location
-# then you only have to apply these commands
 setup-hostname
 setup-disk
 ```

-configure powerdns
+### 7. configure powerdns

 ```
 cat << 'EOF' > /etc/resolv.conf